Chances are if you’ve seen a Borzoi, you’ve likely thought that it was just a Greyhound with long hair.

 The reality is that the Borzoi is an entirely distinct breed all its own, a mix of Arabian Greyhounds and a thick-coated Russian breed of dog.
 While it’s got some features that resemble Greyhounds for sure, it’s definitely larger than the familiar racing dogs.

 Here are 12 things you should know about the majestic Borzoi breed if you’re considering making one part of your family.

-- They are Russian royalty.
+- The Borzoi is Russian royalty.

-- They are really fast.
+- The Borzoi is really fast.

 - This breed need lots of exercise.

-- They are good family dogs.
+- The Borzoi makes for good family dogs.

-- Their puppies aren’t cheap.
+- Borzoi puppies aren’t cheap.